charljvv/zsh-setup/README.md

 ```

 You can now start installing applications.
+The syntax

-The syntax `choco install THE_APP_NAME_YOU_WANT_TO_INSTALL`
+`choco install THE_APP_NAME_YOU_WANT_TO_INSTALL`

 eg. `choco install git`

-The list of available applications can be found at https://community.chocolatey.org/packages
+The list of available applications can be found at [Packages](https://community.chocolatey.org/packages)

-NOTE: choco installs require scripts to be run in an escalated powershell (powershell as admin) terminal to function correctly.
+**NOTE:** choco installs require scripts to be run in an escalated powershell (powershell as admin) terminal to function correctly.
 In most cases choco will warn you if it detects you don't have the relevant permissions to install unsupervised applications.

 Great!
 But do I have to now run this command manually for every app I want to install?
 Well, kind-of!
 You can setup a powershell script like: